PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 Thank you for taking the time to contribute to PennyLane!
 :confetti_ball: :tada: :fireworks: :balloon:

-PennyLane is a collaborative effort with the quantum computation and machine learning community.
+PennyLane is a collaborative effort with the quantum computation and machine learning communities.
 We invite you to join our team in whatever capacity works best for you.

 Learn more about contributing to open source in general with [this great guide](https://opensource.guide/).